 For campaigns, they might focus on a specific audience over another or social media channels in general.
 Target found their target audiences and how they're represented differently and used that to their marketing advantage.

 Similarly to the example above, let's look at plant-based food company, Lightlife Foods.
 On Instagram, Lightlife posts high-quality images of recipes using their products.
 Occasionally, they work with Instagram influencers in the same market.

 On Lightlife's Facebook, however, they've invested heavily in video content.
-This is probably because it's been proven that video content on Facebook performs extremely well.
-Lightlife is most likely targeting an audience that loves to watch videos on Facebook, whereas on Instagram, they're most likely targeting not only foodies, but influencers in their industry.
+This is probably because it's been proven that video content on Facebook performs exceptionally well.
+Lightlife is most likely targeting an audience that loves to watch videos on Facebook, whereas on Instagram, they're most likely targeting not only foodies but influencers in their industry.

 3. Apple Music

-Let's look at how Apple Music is reaching their target audience.
+Let's look at how Apple Music is reaching its target audience.

-Target audiences are meant to engage consumers and give you a good idea of how to market to them.
-If Vans' way of creating multiple accounts fits your business, go for it.
+Target audiences are meant to engage consumers and give a good idea of how to market to them.
+If your brand has multiple target audiences to appeal to, then Vans' and Netflix's methods of segmenting their audience and distributing different kinds of content could fit your business.
 If you have a singular audience, you can still benefit from knowing everything you can about them.